Empowering

 Part of Canada’s Green Buildings Strategy aims to decarbonize the building sector by funding actions that promote these energy-efficient standards.

-Women Reclaiming Leadership Toolkit
+Women Reclaiming Leadership

-Through practical tools, guidance, and inspiration, this toolkit empowers women to assume leadership roles and catalyze meaningful change in the industry.
-By doing so, it contributes to a more equitable and sustainable future.
+The Women Reclaiming Leadership Toolkit is designed to offer valuable resources and support for promoting diversity, equity, and inclusivity in environmental workplaces.
+Through practical tools, expert guidance, and inspiring success stories, this toolkit empowers women to take on leadership roles, break barriers, and drive meaningful change within the industry.
+By fostering a more inclusive workforce, it contributes to a more equitable, innovative, and sustainable future.

 Environmental Skills for Success Training Series